This blog may contain affiliate links. Read our disclosure policy for more info.

 To reach Granville Island, you can either take an Aquabus ferry or a taxi.
 If you’re in the mood to walk off your breakfast, it’s only 2 km (1.25 mi) from Jam Cafe to the Aquabus ferry terminal.
 But if you’ve slipped into a food coma, take an 8-minute Uber directly to the island instead.

-Personally, I love taking the Aquabus because it’s such a unique (and very Vancouver) way to get around.
+Personally, we love taking the Aquabus because it’s such a unique (and very Vancouver) way to get around.
 Plus, the beautiful views of Vancouver from the water are a big bonus!

 Once you get to Granville Island, you can head to the famous Granville Island Public Market.
 This is the best place to wander leisurely and watch some street performers.
 I also highly recommend grabbing a drink by the waterfront to enjoy the views of the Vancouver skyline.
 Honestly, this is just such a nice place to hang out and soak up all the good vibes!